brimelow/Response-for-Brackets/README.md

 <img src="http://www.leebrimelow.com/images/shot1.png">

 ##Source code structure
 This prototype was built as an extension with the goal of not making any changes to the Brackets core code.
 Well I almost was able to do that.
 There are a couple of changes I had to make to the core code.
 The modified files are in the ***src/bracketsCoreChanges*** folder and I'll describe them below.
+Just overwrite the current files in Brackets with my modified versions.

 ###List of changes to Brackets core code